+Civil procedure is primarily regulated by the Swiss Code of Civil Procedure (SCCP), which entered into force on 1 January 2011.
+It provides a unified set of rules regulating civil procedure.
 Before the SCCP, each canton had its own code of civil procedure.
 These codes differed substantially.
-Variation was particularly seen in the codes from the Germanand French-speaking parts of Switzerland, on account of the influence of the Germanic and French legal traditions prevalent in Switzerland.
+Variation was particularly seen in the codes from the German- and French-speaking parts of Switzerland, on account of the influence of the Germanic and French legal traditions prevalent in Switzerland.
 Additionally, the federal Constitution and several federal statutes contained procedural rules.
-Moreover, the Swiss Federal Supreme Court also developed an unwritten civil procedural law on several basic issues.
+Moreover, the Swiss Federal Supreme Court also developed a set of civil procedural rules on some basic issues.
 The multiplicity of rules made it onerous and complex to take legal action in Switzerland and was a source of legal uncertainty.